New Character Confirmed For ‘Riverdale’ Season 2 And They Could Bring More Drama For Betty

 Season 1 didn’t end on the best terms for Betty with the bomb of her step-brother being dropped, in addition to beau Jughead (Cole Sprouse) attending Southside High away from her.
 And who can forget that whole ‘Dark Betty’ thing?
 What drama Chic could add remains to be seen.

-Comicbook.com notes that Chic has a small role in the Archie Comics, and is a secret agent for the US government.
+Comicbook.com noted that Chic has a small role in the Archie Comics, and is a secret agent for the U.S. government.
 Whether he will take on this role in the television series is still up in the air, but it’s definitely plausible.

 Chic isn’t the only debut character that will premiere in Season 2.
 Veronica’s (Camila Mendes) father Hiram Lodge will return to Riverdale after dealing with his disastrous financial scandal.
 Kelly Ripa’s husband Mark Consuelos will play the charismatic father who is desperate to reconnect with his wife and daughter.